jeremylynch83/drjeremylynch/master.md

 Sometimes the doctor can tell you at the end of the procedure.
 It is not unusual, however, for it to be necessary for the images to be analysed on a computer before they can be interpreted.
 In this case the final results will be delivered later at a clinic attendance or over the phone.

-## Does the procedure involve any risk?

-A cerebral angiogram is considered safe, however any medical procedure can involve small risks.
-It is important to understand that the risks involved in not undertaking the test (for example, non-diagnosis of a serious disease) usually outweigh the small risks of the procedure.

-The main potential complication of cerebral angiography is of having a stroke, with a rate of approximately 0.5% (or 1 in 200 people).
-This risk varies with a few different factors and would likely be lower if you are normally in good health and not very elderly.
-The symptoms can involve one or more of the following: weakness of the face, arms, or legs; difficulty with speech; or difficulty with vision.
-Strokes can also be of variable severity: from brief and barely noticeable to very severe.
-They can also be temporary or result in permanent deficit.
-The good news is that strokes that result from cerebral angiogram often tend to be of the lesser severity with good potential for recovery.
-As strokes tend to occur during, or shortly after the procedure you are also in the best place (under direct medical supervision) if they were to occur.

-The second main risk is of damage to artery at the access site.
-It is common to get small amounts of bleeding after the procedure and this usually stops spontaneously.
-If the bleeding is heavier or if there is internal bleeding then sometimes special injections or surgery is required.
-It is rare for this to be necessary, however.
-Very rarely the artery can become blocked, resulting in not enough blood getting to the leg.
-This condition requires surgery to remedy.